Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 Printing Your Wedding Invitations Yourself

 Depending on other printing factors, you may not be able to do this step on your own.
 For example, the invitation we made was printed on gold vellum.
-It looked lovely but unfortunately must be printed on with a laser printer, and we only had an inkjet (which when we attempted to print a mock-up at home, the ink never dried and smudged all over the place).
-Our invitations were printed two to a sheet of paper, which also involved cutting them.
+It looked lovely but, unfortunately, must be printed on with a laser printer, and we only had an inkjet (which, when we attempted to print a mock-up at home, the ink never dried and smudged all over the place).
+Our invitations were printed two-to-a-sheet, which also involved cutting them.
 By taking them to a print shop, both of these tasks were completed and for a very reasonable price.
-Plus, if it gets messed up in any way, they redo it vs having to redo it yourself and spend money on more supplies to do so.
+Plus, if it gets messed up in any way, they redo it vs. having to redo it yourself and spend money on more supplies to do so.
 Keep it in mind.